Photo: Carl Bergstrom

 First and foremost, don't fall for the hype yourself.
 We're all vulnerable to it, of course—the anthropoglossic design we discussed in Lesson 3 makes it all the more difficult to stay grounded.
 Ask: what are the alternatives to using a general-purpose LLM?
 How do they perform by comparison?
 What are failure modes of this LLM application?
 What are costs and consequences of failure?

 Second, pay attention to others' mistakes.
-Watch people use LLMs for and what goes wrong.
+Watch what people use LLMs for, and see what goes wrong.
 "As a dog that returneth to his vomit, so is the fool that repeateth his folly", the bible instructs us.
 Don't be that dog.

 Third, don't accept the premise that intelligent computers can replace the majority of human interaction.
 As we discussed in Lesson 14, LLMs cannot provide the authentic connections that we crave.
 As anthropoglossic systems become increasingly powerful and increasingly integrated into every aspect of our world, spending time interacting face-to-face with other humans will become more essential, rather than less.